nathan-smeal/cs7641/lessons/ml_p1_lesson_05_ensemble_learning.md

 $$a_t = 1/2 * ln (\frac{1-\epsilon_t}{\epsilon_t})$$

-And $Z_t$ is the nomalization factor.
+And $z_t$ is the nomalization factor.

-When the hypothesis agrees with the truth, it will raise $e$ to some negative number (->small probability).
-Otherwise, it will raise $e$ to some positive number (-> large probability)
+When the hypothesis agrees with the truth, it will raise $e$ to some negative number (->make probability small).
+Otherwise, it will raise $e$ to some positive number (-> make probability large)

 So generally puts more probability on incorrect instances and less probability on correct instances.
 But note we have an issue if error is exactly half or exactly 0.